Seguin's 2nd goal lifts Stars past Capitals 2-1 in OT

 Seguin’s 2nd goal lifts Stars past Capitals 2-1 in OT

+DALLAS (AP) – Thanks to goalie Anton Khudobin, Tyler Seguin had a chance to get the game-winner in overtime for the Dallas Stars.

-DALLAS (AP) — Tyler Seguin’s second goal of the game 3:37 into overtime lifted the Dallas Stars to a 2-1 victory over the Washington Capitals on Friday night.
+Seguin’s second goal of the game 3:37 into overtime lifted the Stars to a 2-1 victory over the Washington Capitals.

-Anton Khudobin made 36 saves, including the stop of a backhand by T.J.
-Oshie 1 1/2 minutes into overtime, to help Dallas complete a 3-0-1 homestand.
+Anton Khudobin made 36 saves, 31 after the first period.
+Included were seven saves on two third-period Washington power plays and the stop of a backhand by T.J.
+Oshie 1 1/2 minutes into overtime.

 Seguin’s winner, his fourth goal in two games, came after Alexander Radulov skated behind the net and passed across to Seguin at the right of the net.